 While we continue to grow, we are adding more seminars and further developing our on-site consultation services.
 I built this company with one major focus: to make a difference in this profession and in the peoples’ lives that we touch and affect.
 I want my clients to achieve their goals and be the best they can be.
 I want my clients to be able to achieve a balance in their personal and professional lives and achieve a “10” quality in both.
 I am very proud of VMC and what we have, and continue to accomplish.

 Connect on LinkedIn

 Due to the COVID-19 pandemic, our nationally acclaimed in-person seminars have been canceled.
-We are excited to let you know that we will begin offering virtual versions of some of our seminars through webinar events.
+We are excited to let you know that we have begun offering virtual versions of some of our seminars through webinar events.
 These webinars also provide the opportunity to earn continuing education credits.

 The education opportunities that VMC is currently offering include: